 June 18-24 - 2 spot left!

 The workshop starts with lunch on the first day and ends after lunch on the last day.

 We are also available for private instruction - book a week for just you (or with friends or family).
 Contact us to coordinate a time that fits with your schedule.
 Group discounts available!

 Location: Powell River, BC

 We are located on 3/4's of an acre 20 minutes south of Powell River.
 We have a shooting area on the property.
 We are a 3 minute walk from a beautiful beach (Palm Beach Regional Park) and only 15 minutes to some beautiful swimming holes at a local river (Eagle River).

 The town connects easily to Vancouver with flights or is approx. 4 hours of travel (combination of driving and ferries).
 International flights also land in the Comox Valley which is a 1.5 hour ferry ride away (no driving).
 We are able to transport from the ferry terminal or airport.

-Bow Immersion - 8 days of instruction (includes lunches)
+Bow Immersion - 7 full days of instruction (includes lunches)

-We are happy to offer folks the option to pitch a tent in our yard. $10/night.
+We are also happy to offer folks the option to pitch a tent in our yard. $10/night/person.
 You'll have access to our kitchen, washroom, plus we have an outdoor shower available.
-We have a fire pit.
-If you'd like us to be responsible for your breakfasts and dinners please add $250

 Build a Yew Wood Bow